What’s happening among unincorporated communities like Lanare, Matheny Tract and Tooleville may portend darker days ahead.

 For southwest Flint resident Qiana Dawson, it started when she was combing her 2-year-old daughter Rylan’s hair.
 Dawson was gently spraying water on the child’s head to ease the task, when Rylan started crying, as if she were in pain.
 She took her to a dermatologist.
-And that was when her family discovered the problem […]

 By now, many are familiar with the tragic details of the water crisis in Flint, Michigan.
 But a key chapter in the story is being overlooked.
-In February 2015, almost a full year before the news of widespread lead poisoning gained headlines, the world’s largest private water corporation, Veolia, deemed Flint’s water safe.
-It was hired by […]

 Flint was a failure of government — but it didn’t have to be so.
 And government wasn’t the root of the problem.
 It was about the people, and ideas they advocate, who have taken control of governments across the country.